 CFRD shares some traits with both type 1 and type 2 diabetes.
 The sticky, thick mucus seen in CF damages the pancreas, leading to insufficient insulin production, much like in type 1 diabetes.
 The pancreas continues to produce insulin, but not enough to stay healthy.
 Likewise, people with CF do not have a normal response to insulin (a hallmark of type 2 diabetes), a condition known as being “insulin resistant.”
 Insulin resistance can be especially evident during an illness or when using steroid medications.

-Most CFRD patients don’t know they are diabetic until the disease is diagnosed.
-For this reason, CF care guidelines for CFRD recommend that people with CF, ages 10 and older, undergo an oral glucose tolerance test every year.
+Most CFRD patients do not know they are diabetic until the disease is diagnosed.
+For this reason, CF care guidelines for CFRD recommend that people with CF age 10 and older undergo an oral glucose tolerance test every year.

 How is CFRD treated?

-CFRD treatment includes keeping blood sugar normal levels (usually with insulin), monitoring blood-sugar level levels, maintaining an active lifestyle (150 minutes of moderate aerobic exercise per week is recommended), and eating healthy foods.
+CFRD treatment includes monitoring blood-sugar levels and keeping these levels within the normal range, usually with insulin, maintaining an active lifestyle (150 minutes of moderate aerobic exercise per week is recommended), and eating healthy foods.

 There are different types of insulin, classified by how long they last in the body and how fast they work.
-Insulin improves nutrient absorption in order to maintain healthy body weight and nutritional status.2
+Insulin improves nutrient absorption in order to maintain a healthy body weight and nutritional status.

-Oral hypoglycemics, or anti-diabetic drugs, may be used if difficulties exist in taking insulin.1
+Oral hypoglycemics, or anti-diabetic therapies, may be used if patients have difficulty taking insulin.

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.